 Feature release stages

-See Boomi feature deprecation process and policy for details about feature end of life.
+Refer to Boomi feature deprecation process and policy for details about feature end of life.

 Not all features follow this cycle, which include but are not limited to:

-• Defect fixes that change incorrect behavior.
+- Defect fixes that change incorrect behavior

-• Non-functional changes to the user interface, such as labels and styling.
+- Non-functional changes to the user interface, such as labels and styling

-• New or enhanced features that are narrow in scope or are incremental to existing functionality, and do not change existing behavior.
+- New or enhanced features that are narrow in scope or are incremental to existing functionality, and do not change existing behavior

 Early Access